gangeshbaskerr/Phishing-Website-Detection/README.md

 1) **Browser Extension :**
     This project can be taken further by creating a browser extensions by developing a GUI.

-2) **Alcohol gas detection :**
-    The MQ3 alcohol gas sensor is a module used for detecting alcohol, CH4, benzene, gasoline, hexane, CO, and LPG.
-It has a sensitive material namedSnO2 for     alcohol gas detection, This code can be easily pared with MQ3 sensor to extend its detection in drunken driving.

-3) The machine learning models shown here can be easily served as REST API endpoints which can further be used with add-ons to detect phishing websites in real-time.
+2) The machine learning models shown here can be easily served as REST API endpoints which can further be used with add-ons to detect phishing websites in real-time.

+3) As this is a software solution this can be easily intergreted into various platfroms with minimum issues and effort, futhermore as we encounter new links we can forvever improve on the accuracy by getting real time feedback from users.

 <hr/>

 # Conclusion <img src="https://user-images.githubusercontent.com/130077430/230730394-3dfbc977-435b-4a6f-bfa3-fc193606f0e0.png" width="90" height="80">
-Through this project there will be 20-30% decrease in number of accidents occuring.
-If this project is used efficiently it may also lead to huge decrease in percentage of accidents .
+Through this project there will be 40-50% decrease in number of phishing attacks occuring.
+If this project is used efficiently it may also lead to huge decrease in percentage of the oercentage of phishing attacks .

 <hr/>